renansouza12/java-cep-search/README.md

 - Query the ViaCEP API to obtain address data based on a ZIP code.
 - Display the address data in the application.

-## Example code for querying the ViaCEP API in Java: